jmorris0x0/terraform-provider-k8sconnect/README.md

 ## Security Considerations 🔐

 Connection credentials are stored in Terraform state.
 Mitigate by:
+- Using dynamic credentials (exec auth) instead of static tokens
 - Encrypting remote state (S3 + KMS, Terraform Cloud, etc.)
-- Using dynamic credentials (exec auth) instead of static tokens
-- Sourcing secrets from Vault/AWS Secrets Manager

 All `cluster_connection` fields are marked sensitive and won't appear in logs or plan output.